 As a general rule, teen drivers should choose Erie over Mercury: the former's average annual rates are $1,179 less than the latter's..

-Aside from finances, Mercury and Erie both have pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
-Be sure to weigh these elements before deciding.
+Aside from finances, Mercury and Erie each have pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Dive into the data before making your decision.

 |Anti-Lock Brake System|

 |About||Rated A+ by AM Best, Mercury Insurance has been saving customers money on home and auto insurance since 1962.||Erie Insurance provides customers with the flexibility to customize their car insurance by offering over 30 extra policy features, along with the highest levels of customer service.|

 |Roadside Assistance||Mercury offers roadside assistance as an optional addition to your policy which provides coverage 24/7 for things like reimbursement for locking keys in your car, a flat tire change, and even a tow up to the limit on your policy.||Erie provides 24-hour roadside assistance for an additional fee on your policy that covers reasonable auto towing and required labor cost at the site of your vehicle breakdown.|

 |Additional Discounts||Mercury insurance offers additional accommodations to military service members like accepting out of state licenses, physical damage only coverage, and more!||Erie offers an additional discount called "Reduced Usage" that provides a lower rate on your policy if your vehicle is unused for 90 consecutive days during the policy period.|